agracio/mochawesome-converter/README.md

 - `reportDir` - will be created if path does not exist.
 - `splitByClassname` - If true, splits test cases into multiple test suites by classname.
   This is useful for test runners that generate tests under a single test suite such as `dotnet test` when using JUnit loggers.
   TRX report files are always split by classname, so this option is ignored for TRX files.
+  Not applicable to CTRF reports.
 - `skippedAsPending` - Mocha always reports skipped tests as pending and this is default behaviour of converter.
   Set to `false` to display tests as skipped.
+  Not applicable to CTRF - it supports both skipped and pending in single view.
 - `switchClassnameAndName` - Switches classname and name attributes of testcase if your test naming data is generated in reverse order.
+Not applicable to CTRF reports.

 #### Supported `testType` options.